- Strong flavour great for tea or adding to salads.

 When you grow apple mint (like orange mint) this will tend to be for specific uses.

 For example because it has a strong flavour it’s great for tea or adding to salads

 In addition it’s often used as a domestic herbal remedy, being valued especially for its antiseptic properties and its beneficial effect on the digestion.

-This mint is a very easily grown plant, it succeeds in most soils and situations so long as the soil is not too dry.
+It is a very easily grown plant, it succeeds in most soils and situations so long as the soil is not too dry.

 Grows well in heavy clay soils.
 A sunny position is best for production of essential oils, but plants also succeed in partial shade.
 Sow spring in a cold frame.
 Germination is usually fairly quick.
 Prick out the seedlings into individual pots when they are large enough to handle and plant them out in the summer.

 Seed or Plant

 In addition it is probably safer to start it using either a ready made plant, cutting or a plug plant.
 The reason is that mint is one of the herbs which is highly variable – and even using seeds from a reputable supplier you might still end up with a different type then the one you were hoping to grow.